DavideDaniel/mochachai/README.md

 $ mocha
 ```

 Your test should tell you if there were any issues and move your development forward.
-Watch this 8ish minute video for a quick look into how awesome TDD can be!